 Researchers concluded that "results show good tolerability and other benefits, particularly in the patients with either pain and/or depression comorbidity".
 (Comorbity is the term used when a patient suffers from more than one condition).
 These results were presented at the 2011 Cannabinoid Conference in Bonn, Germany.

 For now, PTSD patients that live in states where medical use of cannabis is approved are using it to help decrease the debilitating symptoms of their illness and improve their quality of life.
-If you or a loved one is suffering from PTSD, you may find relief from the use of medical marijuana.
-Call us and we will be happy to answer any questions you have about this natural treatment.
+If you or a loved one is suffering from PTSD, you may find relief from the use of medical cannabis.
+Both THC and CBD can be used to achieve maximal benefits with minimal side effects.

 Medical cannabis patients routinely report that the use of this medication improves sleep.
 In a survey of patients who presented to medical cannabis evaluation clinics in California, 71% stated that they were using cannabis to improve sleep, with 14% reporting that it was the main symptom for which they were seeking care at the clinic.
 Many of these patients were given recommendations to use over-the counter sleep aids or had been given prescription for "sleeping pills".
 Many people report that sleeping pills don't work very well or leave long-lasting effects that cause a "hangover" the next day.
 Many people are also concerned about the side effects of synthetic medications or potential habit-forming properties of sleeping pills. .

-At our offices, approximately 70% of patients report improvement of sleep.
+At our offices, approximately 90% of patients report improvement of sleep.
 Patients report that they fall asleep faster and have more hours of sleep with medical cannabis use.
 They also report that they feel well-rested the following day without any "hangover" effects.
-It appears that with responsible use, medical marijuana can improve sleep for many people who suffer with insomnia.

 Nunberg, H., et al. An Analysis of Applicants Presenting to a Medical Marijuana Specialty Practice in California.
 Journal of Drug Policy Analysis (2011) 4